How to build your own ASP-based system?!: Multi-shot ASP solving

 \subsection{Incremental ASP solving}

 Incremental ASP solving offers a step-oriented approach to ASP that avoids redundancies by gradually processing the extensions to a problem rather than repeatedly re-processing the entire growing problem.
 To this end, a program is partitioned into a base part, describing static knowledge independent of the step parameter~\lstinline{t}, a cumulative part, capturing knowledge accumulating with increasing~\lstinline{t}, and a volatile part specific for each value of~\lstinline{t}.
-In \clingo, all three parts are captured by \lstinline{#program} declarations along with \lstinline{#external} atoms for handling volatile rules, namely, subprograms named \lstinline{base}, \lstinline{step}, and \lstinline{check} along with external atoms of form \lstinline{query(t)}.\footnote{These names have no general, predefined meaning; their meaning emerges from their usage in the associated script (see below).}
+In \clingo, all three parts are captured by \lstinline{#program} declarations along with \lstinline{#external} atoms for handling volatile rules, namely, subprograms named \lstinline{base}, \lstinline{step}, and \lstinline{check} along with external atoms of form \lstinline{query(t)}.
+Note that these names have no general, predefined meaning; their composition is usually defined in an associated script.

-We illustrate this by adapting the Towers of Hanoi encoding from Listing~\ref{fig:toh:opt:enc} to an incremental version in Listing~\ref{fig:toh:enc}. \lstinputlisting[float=tb,caption={Towers of hanoi incremental encoding (\texttt{tohE.lp})},label={fig:toh:enc},language=clingo]{examples/opt/tohE.lp} To this end, we arrange the original encoding in program parts \lstinline{base}, \lstinline{check(t)}, and \lstinline{step(t)}, use \lstinline{t} instead of \lstinline{T} as time parameter, and simplify checking the goal.
+We illustrate this by adapting the Towers of Hanoi encoding from Listing~\ref{fig:toh:opt:enc} to an incremental version in Listing~\ref{fig:toh:enc}. \lstinputlisting[float=tb,caption={Towers of hanoi incremental encoding (\lstinline{tohE.lp})},label={fig:toh:enc},language=clingos]{examples/opt/tohE.lp} To this end, we arrange the original encoding in program parts \lstinline{base}, \lstinline{check(t)}, and \lstinline{step(t)}, use \lstinline{t} instead of \lstinline{T} as time parameter, and simplify testing the goal.
 Checking the goal is easier here because the incremental approach guarantees a shortest plan and, hence, does not require additional minimization.